lingcoder/fsm-go/README.md

 	// ShowStateMachine returns a string representation of the state machine ShowStateMachine() string

-	// GeneratePlantUML returns a PlantUML diagram of the state machine GeneratePlantUML() string
+	// GenerateDiagram returns a diagram of the state machine in the specified formats
+	// If formats is nil or empty, defaults to PlantUML
+	// If multiple formats are provided, returns all requested formats concatenated GenerateDiagram(formats ...DiagramFormat) string
 }
 ```